askebos/enchantments/index.md

 - Jason Ānanda Josephson Storm, “Max Weber and the Rationalization of Magic,” Yelle and Trein eds., in *Narratives of Disenchantment and Secularization* (Bloomsbury, 2020), pp. 31-50.

 - Jason Ānanda Josephson Storm, “The Stars are Down: Preliminary Remarks toward Theorizing Capitalism and ‘Enchantment'” Draft paper.

-(Note that copies of the readings are circulated upon [registration](https://www.eventbrite.co.uk/e/enchantment-in-the-history-of-capitalism-roundtable-1-on-magic-theology-tickets-205667867127).)

 <p align=center><br>✨✨✨</p>